Washington denies Iran state media report saying prisoner swap agreed | Law-Order

 Washington denies Iran state media report saying prisoner swap agreed

-The U.S. government denied that an exchange was in the works.
-The state TV, quoting an unnamed Iranian official, also said British-Iranian national Nazanin Zaghari-Ratcliffe would be released once Britain had paid off a debt on military equipment owed to Tehran.
+The U.S. government denied that an agreement has been reached.
+The state TV, quoting an unidentified Iranian official, also said British-Iranian national Nazanin Zaghari-Ratcliffe would be released once Britain had paid off a debt on military equipment owed to Tehran.

 A British Foreign Office official played down that report.
 Iran and world powers are holding talks to revive the 2015 nuclear accord that Washington abandoned three years ago and reimposed sanctions on Tehran.